What Are the Benefits of Chapter 13 in Louisville Kentucky?

-Everything a Chapter 7 can do a Chapter 13 can do better.
+Everything a Chapter 7 can do a Chapter 13 Bankruptcy in Louisville can do better.
+Plus a Chapter 13 has certain benefits and tools a Chapter 7 doesn’t.
 But there is a cost in that you commit all of your disposable income for 3-5 years to do what a Chapter 7 can’t.
-This includes:
+These benefits include:

 - Protect property when you own too much.
 Assets that would have been lost in a Chapter 7 can be kept in a Chapter 13;

 - Eliminate or manage more types of debts than a 7.
 Income taxes, domestic support or student loans can be repaid or managed;

 - Repay priority debts such as child support or income taxes sometimes without penalties or interest.
 Priority debts are repaid at the expense of unsecured debts;

 - Provide bankruptcy protection when a Chapter 7 is not possible.
 For example when the Debtor finished a Chapter 7 less than 8 years ago.

 Chapter 13 Benefits for Mortgages

 A Chapter 13 can challenge Mortgage claims and fees.
 Strip a second mortgage for your primary residence.
 You can catch up a mortgage over time up to 5 years.
 Sometimes you can reduce or modify the secured amount of a mortgage for commercial, vacation and second homes.

 A Chapter 13 will stretch out car loan repayment.
 You can fully protect a cosigner.
 It can lower the interest rate of an auto.
 You can also reduce the principle amount owed on a car loan if

 - The loan was not solely for buying the auto or